chat icon

 If, however, you’re hoping to boost cell signal across the whole of the building, this may require a more sophisticated solution.
 Working with cell phone signal boosting experts like the professionals at WilsonPro can help you improve the stability and strength of signals across the building for your tenants.

-• Use a Bluetooth headset and take calls by leaving the phone in a spot with good signal, freeing the user to walk around
+• Use a Bluetooth headset and take calls by leaving the phone in a spot where there’s good signal.
+This gives you freedom to walk around.

 These options may all serve as a short-term stopgap for poor signals.
 However, they are not ideal for tenants.
-Of the above options, Wi-Fi calling is the most robust workaround in that it does not inconvenience the user too much once it’s set up, but it’s not without its flaws.
-With Wi-Fi calling, there is always the risk of a call being dropped if the user moves out of range of a Wi-Fi router or if they are taking a call while entering or leaving the building.
+Of the above options, Wi-Fi calling is the most viable workaround doesn’t inconvenience the user that much once it’s set up, but it’s not without its flaws.
+With Wi-Fi calling, there’s always the risk of a call being dropped if the user moves out of range of a Wi-Fi router or if they’re taking a call while entering or leaving the building.

-With even the most reliable workarounds coming with significant caveats, you can see why it’s so important to find a systemic, long-term fix.
+With even the most reliable workarounds having, you can see why it’s so important to find a systemic, long-term fix.

-Cell phone boosters work best if there is good signal outside the building and weak signal inside.
+Cell phone boosters work best if there’s good signal outside the building and weak signal inside.
 If the signal is poor outside, too, this most likely means the building is a long way from the nearest cell tower.
-That presents its own challenges and may need a more sophisticated solution.
+That presents its own challenges and may require a more sophisticated solution.

-Passive DAS captures the cell signals from outside the building and amplifies them to make them as much as 32 times stronger, then broadcasts the amplified signal inside the building — ensuring all tenants benefit from a strong signal.
+DAS solutions capture the cell signals from outside the building—ensuring all tenants benefit from a strong signal.
 Using passive DAS technology, it’s possible to provide a strong signal in even the most challenging office buildings.

-The WilsonPro passive DAS technology is carrier-agnostic — this means all building users can benefit from increased signal strength, as long as there is a signal to amplify.
-Passive DAS is flexible, affordable and a reliable choice for busy offices in a city with a lot of popular mobile providers.
-The technology can be installed quite quickly and offers benefit to as many users as possible.
+The WilsonPro passive DAS technology is carrier-agnostic—this means all building users can benefit from increased signal strength, as long as there is a signal to amplify.
+DAS is flexible, affordable and a reliable choice for busy offices in cities with lots of popular mobile providers.
+The technology can be installed quickly and can benefit all users.

-The technology is particularly useful in areas where 5G rollouts are taking place.
-Because 5G signals are so high-frequency, it’s likely they’ll face even more problems with signal decay when penetrating building materials.
+The technology is particularly useful in areas where 5G rollouts are now occurring.
+Because 5G signals are so high frequency, it’s likely they’ll face even more problems with signal decay when penetrating building materials.
 Signal amplification is even more important for those who want to make use of high-speed signals.

 Signal amplification can make office life better for your tenants in many ways: